Novfensec/Tkinter-python/README.md

 # Tkinter-python
 Full tutorial Source Code.

-all you need is to import TKinter!
+all you need is to import tkinter!

+#import-problems
+If you are using an older version you should import tkinter as 'Tkinter'

 Other modules are to be installed using pip.